GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/solutions.md

 If the participants are using Vertex AI Studio for generating the story, they should turn on auto-save.
 This way they can keep track of their progress and easily hand over the generated descriptions to the next driver.

+> [!NOTE]
+> As mentioned in the instructions using Gemini is fair game, but using the first best response might lead to generic outputs, so adding a bit of creativity, or a few more iterations, would make the end results better.

 It is helpful to have generic system instructions when using Gemini, although there would be great variety, something like that captures what we expect (the purpose and the subject):

 ```text